The Dark Mirror (1946 film): Reception

 Bosley Crowther, film critic for The New York Times, was critical, writing, "The Dark Mirror, like so many of its ilk, suffers from its author's lack of ingenuity to resolve his puzzle in a satisfying manner.
 As in his earlier and superior mystery, The Woman in the Window, Mr. Johnson solves the problem with a bit of trickery which is no credit to his craftsmanship.
 Still, one must hand it to Mr. Johnson for keeping his audience guessing, if not always entertained."

 In a 9 February 1947 review in Australia's Daily Telegraph, Josephine O'Neill wrote: “This engrossing psychological drama frames a remarkable performance by Olivia de Havilland... so thoughtful and subtle that each girl becomes a clear-cut personality early in the film.
 That production trick of identity jewels to distinguish the pair is unnecessary.
 In fact, Olivia's is the Academy Award work of the year...
 The quiet, distinguished production...obtains an extraordinary amount of suspense with the minimum of action...
 Robert Siodmak's clever, low-keyed direction is as unusual as his cast...
 (Lew) Ayres does a fine, sensitive, and charming job.
 Thomas Mitchell... is in excellent form... it's a long time since Mitchell has had so good a story.
 To sum up: one of the best in its class.”

+Bank of America repossessed the film from its producers.

 In the August 15, 1991, issue of The New York Review of Books, Geoffrey O'Brien included The Dark Mirror in a list of 16 videos leading a piece headlined “The Return of Film Noir!”